 When trying (and trying and trying) to grow your family a negative pregnancy test can knock you down, am I right?
 And sometimes when you get knocked down it’s tempting to not get back up.
 However not in the sense of going through life, but rather in terms of hoping, praying and believing again; especially in the area that God is for you and your dreams.

 I know this to be true because yesterday I found myself in that place.

-I was late and because Father’s Day is tomorrow I thought about how crazy-awesome it would be to announce a miracle was growing within me.
-Not to mention who doesn’t like to pee on expensive things, right?
-Therefore this morning as the sun peeked between the curtains I jumped out of bed, wiped away the crusties from the corners of my eyes (commonly known as eye boogers in my neck of the woods), and dug out the test I had been saving.
-Naturally, yet awkwardly I did my thing, but within milliseconds (not even seconds) it was obvious that what was staring back at me was my 78,564,729* negative since starting this adventure of trying to create a life that has my Bonnie-blue eyes and his cute pudgy nose.
+I was late, and because another holiday is fast approaching, I thought about how crazy-awesome it would be to have the opportunity to announce a miracle was growing within me in front of family and friends.
+Not to mention, who doesn’t like to pee on expensive things, right?
+Therefore, this morning as the sun peeked between the curtains I jumped out of bed, wiped away the crusties from the corners of my eyes (commonly known as eye boogers in my neck of the woods), and dug out the test I had been saving.
+Naturally, yet awkwardly, I did my thing, but within milliseconds (not even seconds) it was obvious that what was staring back at me was my 78,564,729* negative since starting this adventure of trying to create a life that has my Bonnie-blue eyes and his cute pudgy nose.